 Mathias Rosenthal - Fotolia

 Lately the notion that server virtualization is a stepping stone on the road to moving workloads to the public cloud seems to be gaining a lot of traction.
-The idea is that the easiest way to move a workload to the cloud is to first virtualize the server running the workload and then migrate the resulting virtual machine (VM) to the cloud.
+The idea is that the easiest way to move a workload to the cloud is to virtualize the server running the workload and then migrate the resulting virtual machine (VM) to the cloud.
 While this approach seems simple enough, the devil is in the details.
 So what does a VM migration to the cloud really take?

 Unfortunately, there is no simple answer to this question.
 Every VM is unique.
 Furthermore, every public cloud provider has its own way of doing things.
-As such, I am going to approach the subject by talking about some of the general issues you may encounter when planning for a cloud migration.
+As such, I am going to approach the subject by talking about some of the general issues you may encounter when for a cloud migration.

 Some of the biggest issues you are likely to encounter when migrating a VM to the public cloud are network related.
 Some of these issues stem from the fact that your guest operating system (OS) is usually using different virtual hardware than what was used when the VM was running locally.
 As such, the IP stack will have to be bound to a different virtual NIC, which in turn is connected to a different virtual switch that exists on a different subnet.
 There are a number of different implications to this configuration change.